 After a short lie-in, we watched Carols from Kings whilst opening our presents.
 Then it was off to Denis’s for Christmas Lunch.
 Ann and Lee had prepared the vegetables and we left sharp at 10 o’clock heading for Heckington.
-It was the longest journey to-date in Ann’s new car, and the the deserted roads together with the very mild weather made the journey feel a lot shorter!
-Meanwhile Bev had already prepared the main-course – Turkey Crown and the Dessert (instead of the traditional Christmas Pudding, Clootie Pudding was on the menu).
+It was the longest journey to-date in Ann’s new car, and the deserted roads together with the very mild weather made the journey feel a lot shorter!
+Meanwhile, Bev had already prepared the main-course – Turkey Crown and the Dessert (instead of the traditional Christmas Pudding, Clootie Pudding was on the menu).

 We arrived just before 11.30, and after a quick natter and Ann and Bev fine-tuning the food preparations, it was pressy-opening time!

 Presents unwrapped, it was almost time for lunch, but these days, I’m never far away from a techie-challenge of some sort, and I ended up setting-up Denis’ new telephone for him!
 Easy!